 After completing an Atlantic shakedown cruise, the ship reported for duty to the Pacific Fleet starting 1 April 1945.
 While at San Francisco, the Rankin loaded equipment and departed for Hawaii, where it engaged in intense amphibious exercises.

 Before heading to Ulithi on 25 May 1945, the vessel took on board 5,000 tons of ammunition while stationed at Honolulu.
-The Rankin participated in the Battle of Okinawa for 17 days, and for that time period, the ship had to confront over 100 kamikaze assaults.
+The Rankin participated in the Battle of Okinawa for 17 days, and for that period, the ship had to confront over 100 kamikaze assaults.
 It was between those ceaseless attacks that the crew unloaded armament on the shore.

 In June 1945, the vessel left Okinawa and was sailing to Saipan.
 In September 1945, the Rankin docked at Manila.
 There, it was paired with TransRon 20, alongside which it traveled to Lingayen Gulf to land equipment and men.
 On 1 October 1945, the ship departed for Japan and had to sail at anchor for almost three weeks while the courses to Nagoya, southern Honshu, were screened for mines.
 After arriving at its destination, the vessel embarked marines and damaged landing craft to carry them to San Francisco.
 Between 1946 and 1947, the Rankin was on duty in the Far East, stopping in Chinese and Japanese ports.
 In May 1947, the Rankin was placed out of active duty at Suisun Bay, California.
 However, in March 1953, the ship was recommissioned at the Todd Shipyard, Alameda, California, with Captain Bernard H. Meyer commanding.